-Academic Classes A COURSE THAT MEETS FOR THE FULL 16-WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed:

-Once a week (Night classes or Friday 2

-classes) 4

-Twice a week (MW or TR classes) 6 8

-Three times a week (MWF or TRF classes) o Three tardies count as one absence

-Four times a week (MTWR classes) Three tarties count as one absence

-i our times a week (MT WR classes)

-A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER

-Class or Lab Meets: An instructor may withdraw a student

-from a course if absences exceed:

-Twice a week (MW or TR classes) 4

-Three tardies count as one absence.

-A COURSE THAT MEETS FOR 8 WEEKS OF THE SEMESTER (Fast-Track)

-Class or Lab Meets: An instructor may withdraw a student

-from a course if absences exceed:

-Four times a week (MTWR classes)

-Three tardies count as one absence.

-A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer

-Sessions)

-Class or Lab Meets: An instructor may withdraw a student

-from a course if absences exceed:

-3 times a week (MTW) (evening 2

-classes) 2

-4 times a week (MTWR) (day classes) Three tardies count as one absence.
+Academic Classes A COURSE THAT MEETS FOR THE FULL 16-WEEK SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Once a week (Night classes or Friday classes) Twice a week (MW or TR classes) Three times a week (MWF or TRF classes) Four times a week (MTWR classes) 2 4 6 8 Three tardies count as one absence A COURSE THAT MEETS FOR 14 WEEKS OF THE SEMESTER Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Twice a week (MW or TR classes) 4 Three tardies count as one absence.
+A COURSE THAT MEETS FOR 8 WEEKS OF THE SEMESTER (Fast-Track) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: Four times a week (MTWR classes) 4 Three tardies count as one absence.
+A COURSE THAT MEETS FOR 5 WEEKS OF THE SEMESTER (Summer Sessions) Class or Lab Meets: An instructor may withdraw a student from a course if absences exceed: 3 times a week (MTW) (evening classes) 4 times a week (MTWR) (day classes) 2 2 Three tardies count as one absence.

 Workforce Classes

 Day Classes Evening Classes

 Class meets: Class Meets:

-5 days a week (MTWRF) Instructor may withdraw a student 4 evenings a week (MTWR) Instructor may withdraw a student
+5 days a week (MTWRF) 4 evenings a week (MTWR)

-from a course if absences exceed: from a course if absences exceed:
+Instructor may withdraw a student from a course if absences exceed:

+Instructor may withdraw a student from a course if absences exceed:
-5 5